Spanish Wikipedia

+Academic studies have indicated that the Spanish Wikipedia is less reliable than the English and German Wikipedias, as well as more prone to disinformation from Russian government outlets.
+It has also been accused of whitewashing left-wing authoritarian regimes such as that of Cuba's, and for allowing damaging disinformation about living people who are critical of the left (see § Political bias section below).
+The Spanish edition is one of the worst Wikipedias in retention of new editors.
+It has one of the highest edit revert rates and the second lowest number of administrators per active editors (0.38%), behind the Japanese Wikipedia.

 History

 In February 2002, Larry Sanger wrote an e-mail to a mailing list stating that Bomis was considering selling advertisements on Wikipedia.
 Edgar Enyedy, a user on the Spanish Wikipedia, criticized the proposal.
 Jimmy Wales and Sanger responded by saying that they did not immediately plan to implement advertisements, but Enyedy began establishing a fork.
-Enciclopedia Libre was established by February 26, 2002.
+Enciclopedia Libre was established by 26 February 2002.
 Enyedy persuaded most of the Spanish Wikipedians into going to the fork.
 By the end of 2002, over 10,000 articles were posted on the new site, and the Spanish Wikipedia was inactive for the rest of the year.
 Andrew Lih wrote that "for a long time it seemed that Spanish Wikipeda[sic] would be the unfortunate runt left from the Spanish fork."
 The general popularity of Wikipedia attracted new users to the Spanish Wikipedia who were unfamiliar with the fork and these users came by June 2003.
 By the end of that year the Spanish Wikipedia had over 10,000 articles.
-The size of the Spanish Wikipedia overtook that of the fork in the northern hemisphere in the fall of 2004.
+The size of the Spanish Wikipedia overtook that of the fork in the last months of 2004.

 Lih stated in 2009 that the concepts of advertising and forking were still sensitive issues for the Wikipedia community because "It took more than a year for the Spanish Wikipedia to get back on its feet again" after the fork had been initiated.

 After the spin-off, the Spanish Wikipedia had very little activity until the upgrade to the Phase III of the software, later renamed MediaWiki, when the number of new users started to increase again.

-Both projects continue to co-exist, but the Spanish Wikipedia is by far the more active of the two.
+Ever since then, the Spanish Wikipedia has been far more active than Enciclopedia Libre was.
+By late 2024, Enciclopedia Libre had ceased operations.